Income Tax Topics: Electric Bicycle Credit

 Retailer credit and purchaser discount

-A qualified retailer may claim a credit equal to $500 for each retail sale of a new qualified electric bicycle sold in Colorado to a qualified purchaser during the qualified retailer’s income tax year.
+A qualified retailer may claim a credit for each retail sale of a new qualified electric bicycle sold in Colorado to a qualified purchaser during the qualified retailer’s income tax year.

-The qualified retailer must show the discount as a separate line item on the receipt or invoice provided to the qualified purchaser.
+The qualified retailer must show the discount as a separate and distinct line item from the price of the items purchased and any applicable taxes or fees on a written or electronic receipt or invoice provided to the qualified purchaser.

 Sales tax